BEEAH Group and Chinook Sciences Partner with Japan’s Air Water Inc. o...December 14, 2022

 In 2021, EWTE announced that it would undertake a pioneering project to develop the UAE’s first solar landfill project.
 This solar photovoltaic project will comprise up to 120 megawatts and will be constructed on top of BEEAH Group’s Al Saja’a landfill.
 Delivered across three phases, the project’s first phase is slated for completion in 2023.

-Bee’ah is also building the region’s first Waste-to-Hydrogen facility, through a partnership with Chinook Sciences.
-Using RODECS technology, this facility will process non-recyclable plastic waste & waste wood to produce green hydrogen, the cleanest energy source.
+In collaboration with Chinook Sciences from the UK, BEEAH Energy is also developing plans for the region’s first Waste-to-Hydrogen facility.
+Using RODECS technology, the facility aims to process non-recyclable plastic waste and waste wood to produce green hydrogen, the cleanest energy source.
 Through an adjacent fuelling station, this hydrogen will be used to power Bee’ah’s future fleet of waste collection vehicles.